segmind/distill-sd/README.md

 The latter two scripts are taken from the [🤗 diffusers github](https://github.com/huggingface/diffusers).

 ## Pretrained checkpoints:
-+ The trained "sd-small" version of the model is available at [this Huggingface 🤗 repo](https://huggingface.co/segmind/small-sd)<br>
++ The trained "sd-small" version of the model is available at [this Hugging Face 🤗 repo](https://huggingface.co/segmind/small-sd)<br>
-+ The trained "sd-tiny" version of the model is available at [this Huggingface 🤗 repo](https://huggingface.co/segmind/tiny-sd)<br>
++ The trained "sd-tiny" version of the model is available at [this Hugging Face 🤗 repo](https://huggingface.co/segmind/tiny-sd)<br>
-+ Fine-tuned version of the "sd-tiny model" on portrait images is available at [this Huggingface 🤗 repo](https://huggingface.co/segmind/portrait-finetuned)<br>
++ Fine-tuned version of the "sd-tiny model" on portrait images is available at [this Hugging Face 🤗 repo](https://huggingface.co/segmind/portrait-finetuned)<br>
 ## Here are some generated examples:
 ### SD-tiny model fine-tuned on portrait images